Arcensoth/tickbuster-datapack/README.md

 scoreboard players set $target tkb.config 0
 ```

-Allowed values are `0..50` and anything outside this range will wrap accordingly.
+Allowed values are `0..50` and anything outside this range will wrap accordingly - unless [overclocking] is enabled, in which case `0..1000` is permitted.

 ### Overclocking
 Normally the target tick time is capped at `50` but there is a toggle that will allow you to go beyond.
 Generally this is not recommended because it will directly result in lag and high CPU usage. **Use at your own risk.**